 To remedy this problem, the KOMPIS project has allocated resources to the development of a framework, key performance indicators and data collection techniques that can be used to evaluate and assess the sustainability impacts of MaaS pilots.
 The framework is designed to evaluate environmental, economic and social aspects of sustainability from individual, organisational and societal perspectives.
-It is supplemented by a database (currently under development) that will be made available on an open-access basis.
+It is supplemented by a database to facilitate standardised, comparative assessments of different MaaS pilots.

 The framework and the database are intended to support research activities that will provide robust, quantitative assessments of the sustainability impacts of MaaS.
-Data will be analysed in a fashion that supports governance activities and service design.
+Data is analysed in a fashion that supports governance activities and service design.

 The framework has already been deployed in several Swedish pilots and within international projects such as IMOVE and Stronger Combined.
 At present we are interested in partnering with other piloting activities and related research activities beyond Sweden.